 ThermOmegaTech® design is highly resistant to mineral buildup and the adverse effects of debris in the piping system.
 It is the only tamper-proof thermostatic balancing valve on the market.
-Other competitive devices are adjustable for several reasons: those manufacturers don’t manufacture their own thermal actuators as ThermOmegaTech® does.
+Other competitive devices are adjustable for several reasons: those manufacturers don’t manufacture their thermal actuators as ThermOmegaTech® does.
 They aren’t as flexible and offer all the setpoint variations we can, so their valve is adjustable, making it prone to tampering and/or being set to a temperature other than what the designer specified.

 With this valve, the plumbing system designer specifies the desired temperature, and the valves are factory-set to that exact setting.

-PE: What are the benefits or special features of the CircuitSolver® Union Sanitary Flush that are specific to those designing and specifying thermostatic balancing valves for DHWS?
+PE: What are the benefits or special features of the CircuitSolver® Union Thermal Disinfection specific to those designing and specifying thermostatic balancing valves for DHWS?

-TOT: CircuitSolver® Union Sanitary Flush brings the benefits of the standard CircuitSolver® into high-temperature sanitary flush applications.
+TOT: CircuitSolver® Union Thermal Disinfection brings the benefits of the standard CircuitSolver® into thermal disinfection applications.
 There is no manual balancing required.
-It can simply be installed; once the system is turned on, within minutes the building’s DHWS is balanced.
-Unlike manual balancing valves or fixed-flow devices, CircuitSolver® Union Sanitary Flush will automatically go to full open when high-temperature water is being flushed, providing maximum flow for high-temperature sanitary flush.
+It can simply be installed once the system is turned on, and within minutes the building’s DHWS is balanced.
+Unlike manual balancing valves or fixed-flow devices, CircuitSolver® Union Thermal Disinfection will automatically go to full open when high-temperature water is being supplied, providing maximum flow for thermal disinfection processes.

 New CircuitSolver® Union Assembly ProPress® combines CircuitSolver® balancing technology and Viega ProPress® ends.